nabrah01/flaskapp-menu/README.md

 3. sqlalchemy_db_setup.py: Python file to set up the restaurantmenuwithuser.db
 4. restaurantmenuwithusers.db: database file with read/write protections per user
 5. lotsofmenus.py: populate database with dummy data
+6. firstflask.wsgi: used to run Python applications on a server

+## The following files/folders are not included in this repo

-6. client_secrets.json: JSON formatted file with client id, client secret, and other oAuth 2.0 parameters.
+1. client_secrets.json: JSON formatted file with client id, client secret, and other oAuth 2.0 parameters.
 The file authorizes a user to obtain a token before the user authenticates for access to app.
 Not included here, you'll need to download your own from Google oAuth